hceduardo/community-scanner/README.md

 ![](girvan-newman_graph.png)

-Also, the nodes of each community will be displayed in the console after the benchmarking data:
+The nodes of each community will be displayed in the console after the benchmarking data:
 ```
 Edges: 38;		Target Level: 3;			Sequential Computing Time (seconds): 0.023710966110229492